Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 • Product labels

-• General from website
+• General info from website

 • Testimonials page of website (quoting customer testimonials)